Dortmund attack suspect took out loan to bet against the team: officials

-A 28-year-old German-Russian citizen took out a five-figure loan to bet that Borussia Dortmund shares would drop, then attacked the soccer team’s bus with a bomb in a scheme to net millions, German officials said Friday.
+A 28-year-old German-Russian citizen took out a five-figure loan to bet that Borussia Dortmund shares would drop, then bombed the soccer team’s bus in an attack he tried to disguise as Islamic terrorism in a scheme to net millions, German officials said Friday.

-The suspect, identified only as Sergej W. in line with German privacy laws, was arrested by a police tactical response team early Friday near the southwestern city of Tuebingen, federal prosecutors said.
+The suspect, identified only as Sergej W. in line with German privacy laws, was arrested by a police tactical team early Friday near the southwestern city of Tuebingen, federal prosecutors said.

 “We are working on the assumption that the suspect is responsible for the attack against the team bus of Borussia Dortmund,” prosecutors’ spokeswoman Frauke Koehler told a news conference Friday.